-- a.
-It is the responsibility of the club treasurer and volunteer leader to keep track of purchases, receipts, and bank statements. - b.
-Bank accounts will be reconciled monthly and any adjustments should be made in the records immediately.

-8.4 Debit Cards

-- a.
-Each club/group may only have one debit card in the club's/group's name. - b.
-All purchases must be approved by the club/group and reflected in the minutes. - c.
-Original receipts must be submitted for account reconciliation and filed with account records. - d.
-No cash advances, cash back with purchase, or ATM withdrawals can be made. - e.
-There are to be absolutely no personal purchases.
-If a personal purchase occurs within a club/group, the UW 4-H educator or State 4-H office personnel must be notified immediately.
+- A. It is the responsibility of the club treasurer and volunteer leader to keep track of purchases, receipts, and bank statements. - B. Bank accounts will be reconciled monthly and any adjustments should be made in the records immediately. - 8.4 Debit cards: If a 4-H club/group chooses to utilize debit cards, the following guidelines must be used: - A. Each club/group may only have one debit card in the club's/group's name. - B. All purchases must be approved by the club/group and reflected in the minutes. - C. Original receipts must be submitted for account reconciliation and filed with account records. - D. No cash advances, cash back with purchase, or ATM withdrawals can be made. - E. There are to be absolutely no personal purchases.
+If a personal purchase occurs within a club/group, the UW 4-H Educator or State 4-H office personnel need to be notified immediately.